-The former Arsenal striker says he is 'having the time of his life' at Old Trafford and believes he chose the right club ahead of Sunday's Manchester derby at the Etihad Stadium
+The former Arsenal striker says he is 'having the time of his life' at Old Trafford and believes he chose the right Manchester club ahead of this Sunday's derby at the Etihad

 The 29-year-old has found the back of the net 13 times since his summer switch from Arsenal and says he has no regrets after turning down an approach from Manchester City.

 The Dutchman will lead United's attack at the Etihad Stadium on Sunday but doesn't expect a hostile reception from the City supporters after rejecting a move to the champions.